mapwatch/mapwatch/README.md

 The idea is that your map runs will (eventually) be counted properly by just playing normally.

+### How do Zana missions work?

+They're treated as "side areas", like abyssal depths or trials, not a separate map run.

+### Does this track the labyrinth or acts 1-10?

+No, [Livesplit](https://github.com/brandondong/POE-LiveSplit-Component)'s already good at those.

 ### I ran two Vault maps (for example) in a row, but Mapwatch thinks I only ran one map.

-Unfortunately, I cannot fix this.
-PoE's log file doesn't have the information I need to fix this.
+Unfortunately, I can't fix this.
+PoE's log file sometimes doesn't have enough information to tell two maps apart.
 Sorry.

 **Why?** The log file tells us the *zone name* and the *server address* (ex.
 "Vault@127.0.0.1:6112").
 The server is assigned randomly, and there's lots of them, so usually we can tell the difference between two map-instances with the same name.
 Not always, though - if two map-instances in a row are on the same server, they might look the same to us.